-The Klan, however, was never a serious threat to order in Vermont.
-Most members participated in no unlawful conduct.
-Many were respected, religiously-inclined citizens.
-Bible reading, prayer, and hymn singing were staples of the Klan meeting, and for some, it replaced Sunday church services.
+Many Klan members were respected by other whites and were religiously-inclined citizens.
+Similar to the South, bible reading, prayer, and hymn singing were staples of Vermont Klan meetings, and for some members, it replaced Sunday church services.
 Others apparently saw the Klan as primarily a social and fraternal organization.
 One husband and wife in South Barre joined the Klan because a good friend who recruited them promised, in the bargain, that he and his wife would join the Grange.
 For still others, it offered a diversion from dull routine.
 The wife of a Montpelier Klan member said she and her husband had been involved in cross burnings for Saturday night excitement.
 Nonetheless, the Klan’s presence, its rhetoric of racial and religious prejudice, and its history of violence were justifiably causes for fear and concern among those groups it singled out for attack.

 The Klan’s decline in Vermont in the 1920s apparently followed the national pattern.
 Internal dissension, mishandling of chapter funds, and the national organization’s growing identification with violence all seemed to have been factors.
 South Barre Klan members began to drop out after money collected to buy uniforms was stolen by a fellow member.
 Money problems and internal dissension were factors in the Montpelier Klan’s collapse.
 The conviction of Klan members in Burlington on grand and petit larceny charges involving a break-in at St. Mary’s Cathedral of the Immaculate Conception contributed to the decline of Klan operations not only in Burlington but throughout the state.
 The last significant Vermont activity in 1927 was the grand parade of hooded Klansmen in Montpelier on July 4.

 For further reading: